sixeyed/docker-windows-workshop/part-4.md

 * [3.
 Run the solution with Prometheus and Grafana](#3)
 * [4.
 Import the dashboard for the solution](#4)

+---

-## <a name="1"></a>Step 1.
-Expose custom metrics from the message handlers
+## Expose custom metrics from the message handlers

-You can instrumentation to your apps in two ways.
+You can add instrumentation to your apps in two ways.
 The first is to record custom metrics in your code, which gives you clear insight into the specific events that interest you.

 The message handlers already have code to record metrics when they handle messages.
 In this step we'll expose those metrics on an HTTP endpoint, so Prometheus can scrape them.

+---

+## Export metrics from the message handlers

-You'll need to change the `Program.cs` files to uncomment the lines which start the metrics server:
+You'll need to change the `Program.cs` files to uncomment the lines which start the metrics server.

+.exercise[
     -  Open `.\signup\src\SignUp.MessageHandlers.IndexProspect\Program.cs`.
 Uncomment lines **23-25**.

     - Open `.\signup\src\SignUp.MessageHandlers.SaveProspect\Program.cs`.
-Uncomment lines **25-27**.
+Uncomment lines **25-27**.]

-In both cases, the `Main` method should now start like this:
+In both cases the `Main` method should now start like this:

 ```
 var server = new MetricServer(50505, new IOnDemandCollector[] { new DotNetStatsCollector() });